 Behind the Scenes Experience and tour

 This experience is offered to tourists who are interested in more than just the sights and sounds of the animals at the Centre.
 The experience offers visitors a rare opportunity to interact closely with many of the animals at the Centre while getting to know their life story.
 You will observe their behavior and routine activities from the time they wake up till they retire to their enclosures.
 The experience is completely different and cannot be possible during a standard safari.
 By the end of your time at the tour, you will learn to appreciate the work done by the caretakers of the zoo.
 The experience is divided into three categories.
 The keeper’s Guided tour, Vet for the day experience and the Keeper for the day experience.
-The Behind the Scenes Tour costs $70 per person.
+The Behind the Scenes Tour costs $70 per person non-residents and $50 per person for residents.
+Ugandan’s pay 50,000 shillings for this experience.

 Keeper’s Guided tour: If you choose to go for the Keeper’s Guided tour, you will be assigned a Care taker who will share all the details about the Center before taking you to visit all the animal enclosures.
 You will have access to all sections of the Centre including the staff offices and other private facilities.
 During the tour, you will get close and personal with animals like Kabira the Lion, Sushi the Shoebill Stork, Mutagama the lioness, Albert the giraffe, Charlie the Elephant and Chimpanzees like Ndugu.
 The Keeper’s Guided tour takes about three hours and generally involves less work.
 You can choose to do the tour in the morning or afternoon.
 The best time to observe the animals feeding is in the morning hours.
 Do not forget to go with your camera and enough battery.
-The Keeper’s Guided Tour costs $40 per person.
+The Keeper’s Guided Tour costs $150 per person for non-residents, $100 for residents and $50 for Juniors.

 Keeper for a day experience: The Keeper for a day option involves more work with the animals and attempts to allow you experience what the caretakers go through while taking care of the animals at the zoo.
 The programme starts with attending the Keepers briefing, getting the animal food ready, loading it into the zoo tractor and taking them to the different animal enclosures.
 You will help serve the animals food and record their overall behavior for any signs of stress or sickness.
 This is the time to touch the python or one of the lions.
 If there is any newly rescued animal at the Centre, the staff will involve you in their rehabilitation.
 The Keeper for a day experience costs $150 per person.